An inexact strategy for the projected gradient algorithm in vector optimization problems on variable ordered spaces: Illustrative Examples

 \section{Illustrative Examples}

-In this section we present three examples two for problem \eqref{(P)} and one for \eqref{p234}, illustrating how both proposed methods {work} {starting at ten different random initial points}.
-We verify our assumptions in each problem and make some comparisons between the proposed methods by changing the exactness of the approximate gradient direction and its exact versions.
+In this section we present three examples, two for problem \eqref{(P)} and one for problem \eqref{p234}, illustrating how both proposed methods {work} {starting at ten different random initial points}.
+We verify our assumptions in each problem and make some comparisons between the proposed methods by changing the inexactness of the approximate gradient direction.

-The algorithms were implemented in MatLab R2012 and ran at a Intel(R) Atom(TM) CPU N270 at 1.6GHz.
-All starting points are not solutions and {are} randomly generated. {Despite the fact that it may not be an easy task to compute the positive dual cone of a given one}, the computation of (approximate) directions is, in general, complicated.
-Indeed, after the definition, the optimal value of problem $(P_x)$ must be known.
-The use of $s$-compatible directions at the iteration $k$ of the proposed methods, see Definition \ref{scompatible}, is recommended in the case in which the exact projection onto the set $C-x^k$ is not too complicated.
-This is the case of the set of feasible solutions of the next example.
-Clearly in all examples below {the defining order cone-valued mappings are closed} applications and Lipschitz with respect to the Hausdorff distance. {The stopping criteria were $\|v^k\|<10^{-4}$ and also when the 30-iterations is reached.
-The solutions were displayed with four digits, CPU time was recorded in seconds and moreover, the number of iterations was also shown in each case.} \begin{example} We consider the vector problem as \eqref{(P)} with where $F:\RR\rightarrow \RR^2$ and the variable order is given by $K:\RR\rightrightarrows \RR^2$, In this model the closed interval $[0, \sqrt{2}-1]\approx[0,\,0.4142]$ is the set of minimizers.
+The algorithms were implemented in {\sc MatLab} R2012 and ran on an Intel(R) Atom(TM) CPU N270 at 1.6GHz.
+All starting points are not solutions and {are} randomly generated. {The stopping criteria were $\|v^k\|<10^{-4}$ and also when a maximum of 30-iterations is reached.
+The solutions were displayed with four digits, CPU time was recorded in seconds and the number of iterations was also displayed in each case.} {Our numerical test were performed with $\beta_k$ constant equal $1$. }

+{Despite the fact that it may not be an easy task to compute the positive dual cone of a given cone}, the computation of (approximate) directions is, in general, complicated.
+Indeed, after the definition, the exact optimal value of problem $(P_x)$ must be known.
+The use of $s$-compatible directions at iteration $k$ of the proposed methods, see Definition \ref{scompatible}, is recommended in the case in which the exact projection onto the set $C-x^k$ is not too complicated.
+This is the case for the set of feasible solutions in the next example.
+Clearly, in all examples below, {the defining order cone-valued mappings are closed} maps and {their generators are} Lipschitz with respect to the Hausdorff distance. \begin{example} We consider the vector problem as \eqref{(P)} with where $F:\RR\rightarrow \RR^2$ and the variable order is given by $K:\RR\rightrightarrows \RR^2$, In this model the closed interval $[0, \sqrt{2}-1]\approx[0,\,0.4142]$ is the set of minimizers.

-{{\bf IPG Method} was run ten times by using ten random initial points, out of the set of minimizers, ended at solution points,} which are obtained after the verification of the stopping criterion.
+{The {\bf IPG Method} was run ten times by using ten random initial points, outside of the set of minimizers, and each time it ended at solution points,} which {have been} obtained after the verification of the stopping criterion.